-The soft launch of an app is all about collecting data.
+The soft launch of a mobile app is all about collecting data.
 But what happens if you’re a CMO, mobile marketer or a product marketing manager at a mobile startup unfamiliar with the necessary tracking and technicalities of data collection?

 Don’t worry.
 This practical guide describes in detail which product and marketing analytics you need to have in place before you acquire your first cohort of users.